Ketchum and Wood River say they are moving forward with their own fire consolidation plan

 “It’s expandable,” Bateman said.
 “I think other people should join in.”

-McLaughlin said it was important to recognize, largely due to increasing demands for services and increasing costs, the merger may not necessarily make things cheaper, but will “build a more efficient and better service to the public. . . and use resources in the best way possible. . .
-It’s less that we are saving money and more that we are able to use the money more efficiently in the future.”
+McLaughlin said it was important to recognize, largely due to increasing demands for services and increasing costs, that the merger may not necessarily make things cheaper, but will “build a more efficient and better service to the public. . . and use resources in the best way possible.

+“It’s less that we are saving money and more that we are able to use the money more efficiently in the future,” McLaughlin said.

 He said several studies performed over the past several decades “showed consolidation as a positive move forward both for the north county and the south county.”

-Bateman said the meeting was being recorded, and other jurisdictions invited, in an effort to be transparent and let everyone else in the county know what he and McLaughlin are doing.
+Bateman said the meeting was being recorded, and other jurisdictions were invited in an effort to be transparent and let everyone else in the county know what he and McLaughlin are doing.

 However, their plan appeared to catch off guard Sun Valley Mayor Peter Hendricks, Hailey City Administrator Lisa Horowitz, and Blaine County Commissioner Angenie McCleary, all of whom asked questions following the presentation.